GusMuche/homebridge-zipabox-platform/README.md

 - [ ] Implementation of Outlet In Use Status > if needed
 - [ ] Manage possibility to have night mode with an alarm
 - [ ] Find a solution for the battery level not recognize by app (simple sensor ?)
+- [ ] Reconnect to the box also if only noStatus is used

 ### Not Implemented Accessory (cause I'm not using them)